-As described in Figure 6.2, "Manila Workflow - Share Creation with Share Servers", there are a set of network plugins that provide for a variety of integration approaches with the network services that are available with OpenStack.
-These plugins should only be utilized with the NetApp clustered Data ONTAP driver with share server management.
+As described in Figure 6.2, "Manila Workflow - Share Creation with Share Servers", there are a set of network plugins that provide for a variety of integration approaches with Neutron and Standalone networks.
+These plugins should only be used with the NetApp clustered Data ONTAP driver when using share server management.

-These are the valid network plugins as of the Kilo release:
+These are the valid network plugins: